RedHatQuickCourses/rhde-microshift-bootc/README.md

 The course design is loosely based on the [RHEL for Edge variant of this course]https://github.com/RedHatQuickCourses/rhde-microshift/.
 Both courses share content on package mode a.k.a traditional RHEL and MicroShift concepts.

-Docs from the RHEL for Edge variant are available to Red Hat employees only, for reference:
+Design docs from the RHEL for Edge variant are available to Red Hat employees only, for reference:

 * [Initial course design](https://docs.google.com/document/d/1zPUVBdbdlMEUlMmlsnDLiIjOtUMPBXYe3b2TO_Xhl6M/edit?usp=sharing)